GordonZhang2024/tkMarker/README.md

 [GPL-3.0 license](https://www.gnu.org/licenses/gpl-3.0.html)

-*This is a software with ABSOLUTELY NO WARRANTY.*
+*This is a software with **ABSOLUTELY NO WARRANTY**.
+Feel free to report an issue or create a pull request.*